-2.11 Development and Flood Risk SPD
+2.9 Development and Flood Risk SPD

+On 27 July 2022, Ipswich Borough Council (IBC) adopted the Development and Flood Risk Supplementary Planning Document ('SPD').
 The purpose of the Development and Flood Risk Supplementary Planning Document (SPD) is to help developers and their agents to submit appropriate flood risk and flood risk management information with planning applications in Ipswich.

-The draft SPD has been prepared by Ipswich Borough Council (IBC) in collaboration with The Environment Agency, Suffolk County Council in their capacity as the Lead Local

-Flood Authority (LLFA), Suffolk Joint Emergency Planning Unit and Anglian Water.
+The SPD was been prepared by Ipswich Borough Council (IBC) in collaboration with The Environment Agency, Suffolk County Council in their capacity as the Lead Local Flood Authority (LLFA), Suffolk Joint Emergency Planning Unit and Anglian Water.
 It updates and replaces the Development and Flood Risk SPD published in 2013 and updated in 2016 and reflects the updated Ipswich Strategic Flood Risk Assessment (SFRA) October 2020 (Core Document Reference I34-I34.101).